Serve a model using Triton Inference Server

 EOF

-• Make a prediction request
+• Make a prediction request:

 curl -v -H "Content-Type: application/json" ${URL}/v1/models/bert-v2:predict -d @./input.json

-The response will contain the prediction output:
+The response contains the prediction output:

 {"predictions": "John F. Kennedy", "prob": 77.91851169430718}